vincentporte/machine_translation_fastapi_pytorch_docker/README.md

 ### Main goals

-Use this project to easily setup a machine translation api for authenticated user
+Use this project to easily setup a machine translation api for authenticated user.
+Get 'normalized' entiites from a raw text (email, files, chatbot conversations):
- * Add your own translation in database,
+1. Add your own translation in database,
- * train your models using your translation pairs
+1. Crain your models using your translation pairs
- * deploy it like a charm.
+1. Convert raw entities into actionnable features

 <p align="right">(<a href="#top">back to top</a>)</p>